Nucleocytoviricota: Mimiviridae

 Traditionally only these viruses have been grouped into a family Mimiviridae.
 Later it appeared that the viruses of the Organic Lake Phycodna Group (OLPG) are more related to Mimiviruses than to Phycodnaviruses.
 For this reason it has been proposed adding them to legacy Mimiviridae as new subfamily Mesomimivirinae in order to form the more comprehensive family Megaviridae.
 For this reason, the term Mimiviridae was used sensu lato synonymous with Megaviridae.
-However, since the ICTV has created a new order Imitervirales officially containing the (legacy) Mimiviridae, proposed Mesomimivirinae are proposed to be upgraded as a new family Mesomimiviridae, i. e. as sister family of legacy Mimiviridae (within this order).
+However, since the ICTV has created a new order Imitervirales officially containing the (legacy) Mimiviridae, proposed Mesomimivirinae are proposed to be upgraded as a new family Mesomimiviridae, i.e. as sister family of legacy Mimiviridae (within this order).

 Pandoraviridae

 Possibly order Algavirales.
 Pandoraviridae Discovered in 2013 from a coastal water sample in Chile.
 It is mostly found infecting amoebae.
 It has a length of 1 micrometer long and .5 micrometer wide.
 Its genome can be up to 2.5 million base pairs long.
-The replication of this virus take place in the cytoplasm.
-Like other giant viruses, it affect the host's nucleus and can take up to 15 hours to start infecting.
+The replication of this virus takes place in the cytoplasm.
+Like other giant viruses, it affects the host's nucleus and can take up to 15 hours to start infecting.
 Although it is found in water, it does not affect humans, it may actually help us by increasing the production of oxygen in aquatic environments.